SIMBEX: History

+2020 to present

-The 28th edition of SIMBEX took place from September 02 to 04, 2021 in the southern fringes of the South China Sea.
+The 28th edition of SIMBEX took place from 2 to 4 September 2021 in the southern fringes of the South China Sea.
 The Indian Navy was represented by destroyer INS Ranvijay with a ship borne helicopter, corvettes INS Kiltan and INS Kora and one P8I Long Range Maritime Patrol Aircraft.
 The RSN was represented by Formidable Class Frigate, RSS Steadfast, embarked with an S-70B naval helicopter, one Victory Class Missile Corvette, RSS Vigour, one Archer Class Submarine and one Fokker-50 Maritime Patrol Aircraft.
 Four F-16 fighter aircraft of the Republic of Singapore Air Force (RSAF) also participated in the exercise during the Air Defence Drills.

-The 31st edition of SIMBEX took place from October 23 to 29, 2024 in two phases.
+The 31st edition of SIMBEX took place from 23 to 29 October 2024 in two phases.
 Phase 1 was conducted at Vishakapatnam as harbor phase while Phase 2 was conducted in Bay of Bengal region.
 The Indian Navy was represented by INS Shivalik and their Eastern Fleet.
 The Republic of Singapore Navy will attend with RSS Tenacious.